Last updated on July 12th, 2019 at 03:13 pm.

 That obviously wasn’t necessary, so I consolidated to just one service.
 YouTube, in my case, since it has both music and videos.

-Of course, you may be partial to other services, but consolidating them down as much as possible is a quick and easy win.
+Of course, you may be partial to other services, but consolidating them down as much as possible is one of those easy money saving tips.

 3. Reduce Car Insurance Coverage

 This one can depend on your risk tolerance somewhat, but I did so recently.
 Definitely, do your own research and consult with your agent before making a decision.

 With my last car, my premiums were just much too high to justify paying them every month.
 As a result, I switched to liability only.
 Your mileage may vary, though – pun intended.

 4. Buy Used Cars – With Cash

 Yes, this is a topic of debate and not everyone agrees.
 And if you have a specific reason to buy new (or lease, like I did), I’m won’t try to stop you.

 But if you don’t have a specific reason to buy new, I recommend this option.

 Especially if you’re in a major metro area, there are likely plenty of cars that are a little bit older but still perfectly reliable.
 You can probably find one for under $10,000.
 If you do and can buy it up front with cash, you will save thousands on interest.